0SINTr/DHushCP/README.md

 #### **Problem**
 Alice and Bob need to exchange a crucial message without using any messaging app, or creating any obvious network link or visible ad-hoc connection that could attract attention and be easily detected by anyone monitoring the network.

-Prior to their arrival, Alice and Bob should already know who's going to run the Initiator and the Responder, respectively.
+- Prior to their arrival, Alice and Bob **should already know** the DHUSHCP_ID they're going to use *and* who's going to run the Initiator and the Responder, respectively.
+- Ensure that the DHUSHCP_ID is communicated securely between the users before initiating communication.
+Use a strong, unpredictable identifier (e.g. 'n1c3_w3ath3r_eh?').

 #### **Solution: Using DHushCP for Covert Communication**